Plant Talk 13: Exotic Invasive Plants

 Invasive species tend to continue to proliferate, unlike other forms of pollution that may naturally degrade over time once the source has been controlled (Weber, 2003).
 Exotic invasives can lower the value of land for various uses.
 The control of exotics and losses of production because of them cost billions of dollars each year plus other costs to the environment as well (Burrell, 2006; Keller et al., 2009; Myers, 2003; Pimentel et al., 2005; Vilà et al., 2011).

 A lot of work has been done from researchers in different ecotypes about the nature of plant invasions.
 In New England some region specific literature has been generated (Gavier-Pizarro Gregorio I. et al., 2010; Huebner et al., 2005; Royer & Dickinson, 1999).
-Connecticut has a nice array of resources (Bugbee & Balfour, 2010; Capers, 2005; Connecticut Invasive Plant Council, 2004).
-Nearby Massachusetts has developed a resource as well (Weatherbee & Somers, 1998).
-Same for Maine (Maine Volunteer Lake Monitoring Program, 2007).
+Connecticut has a nice array of specific resources for the state (Bugbee & Balfour, 2010; Capers, 2005; Connecticut Invasive Plant Council, 2004).
+Nearby Massachusetts has developed a resource as well (Weatherbee & Somers, 1998) and the same for Maine (Maine Volunteer Lake Monitoring Program, 2007).

 A number of resources are available for the southwestern U.S. too (Chambers & Hall, 2001; Chambers & Hawkins, 2002; Thomas & Guertin, 2007; M. R. White, 2008, 2011).